britzl/gooey/README.md

 ## Consuming input
-Each Gooey component has a ```consumed``` variable in its state stable.
+Each Gooey component has a ```consumed``` variable in its state table.
 Consuming input in a gui_script to prevent input propagation can be done by checking the consumed state of each component.
 If any component has ```consumed``` set to true it is safe to return true from the ```on_input()``` function to prevent input propagation.
 It is also possible to wrap all component interaction in an input group and check the consumed state for the entire group:

     local gooey = require "gooey.gooey"